I think we can all agree:

 All that was getting published were regurgitated rehashed low quality no meat on the bone posts over and over and over.

-This spilled out into forums as well when people would ask for help and were just offered general flakey advice that didn’t actually help anyone.
+This spilt out into forums as well when people would ask for help and were just offered general flakey advice that didn’t actually help anyone.

 It is that passion that has led to the success of the blog.